SymfonyCasts/vue/sfcasts/ep1/hoist-data.md

 # Hoisting Data Up

-We just discussed that, because the `categories` in our app are static - we don't load them with AJAX and they never change - they don't *really* need to live as data on a component and it would be *totally* ok to fetch them directly - wherever we need them - from `categories-service`.
+We just discussed that, because the `categories` in our app are static - we don't load them with Ajax and they never change - they don't *really* need to live as data on a component and it would be *totally* ok to fetch them directly - wherever we need them - from `categories-service`.

-But... we're going to take the more complex path by pretending that our categories *are* still loading via AJAX... which means they *do* change during the lifecycle of our app... which means that they *do* need to live as data on a component.
+But... we're going to take the more complex path by pretending that our categories *are* still loading via Ajax... which means they *do* change during the lifecycle of our app... which means that they *do* need to live as data on a component.

 ## Computed property for Category Name